Dekirai/S4LResReplacer/README.md

 8. Run `res_write.bat` and it should write all added resources to S4 League
 9. It now created a `resource.s4hd.bak` which will be used for `res_clean.bat` to revert all changes later on

-You can bind the `S4LResReplacer` to a launcher as well and make it autorun when starting S4 and clean up again when S4 is closed.
+You can bind the `S4LResReplacer` to a launcher as well and make it autorun when starting S4 and clean up again when S4 is closed (--clean-only auto-checks if s4 is closed or not).
 This allows you to always place any file you want inside `Custom` to be added/replaced and immediately clean up your game again to it's original state when exiting.
 It can be extremely powerful because you no longer have to overwrite the files again with a Resource Tool!